rumpl/bof/project/PACKAGERS.md

 The Dockerfile contains the most up-to-date list of build-time dependencies.

-### Go Dependencies

-All Go dependencies are vendored under "./vendor".
-They are used by the official build, so the source of truth for the current version of each dependency is whatever is in "./vendor".

-If you would rather (or must, due to distro policy) package these dependencies yourself, take a look at "vendor.mod" for an easy-to-parse list of the exact version for each.

 ## Stripping Binaries

 Please, please, please do not strip any compiled binaries.
 This is really